 ©copyright 2013 The Brochs of Coigach Limited, All Rights Reserved

-Two holiday houses in Scotland's greatest landscape - sanctuaries from modern life echoing the Iron Age
+Two amazing holiday houses in Scotland's greatest landscape

-Scottish Field calls The Brochs of Coigach "A modernist wonder echoing the Iron Age".
-Red Magazine presents them as "The Best of Britain for a Wilderness Getaway".
-The German travel magazine MERIAN lists them as "One of the World's 100 Dream Destinations for Two".
+And if you need any more reasons to visit The Brochs, Red Magazine wrote that we are "The Best of Britain for a Wilderness Getaway".
+The German travel magazine MERIAN lists us as "One of the World's 100 Dream Destinations for Two".
 The Royal Incorporation of Architects (RIAS) named The Brochs as one of the best new buildings in Scotland in 2011.
 That was the year when we started.
 And The Civic Trust thinks the Brochs are one of the best new developments in Scotland "for design and cultural, social and economic contribution to the local community."
 Our favourite is Scottish Field's description of The Brochs as one of "the most memorably eclectic self-catering property in the country".

 Reiner & Sheileagh Luyken, Achiltibuie, Ross-shire, Scotland